New Hampshire

 • You are unable to appear at any time during the polling hours at your polling place because of a work obligation that requires you to remain physically at work or be in transit to or from work from the time the polls open until after the polls close.
 Work can include unpaid care of children or infirm adults.

 To request an absentee ballot, you may download the application.
 You can also submit a request in writing.
 You must include all the information that is on the application.
 Don't forget your name, voting address, mailing address and your signature.
 You can return your absentee ballot request form through the mail or in person.
-All absentee ballots must be received by 5pm on Election Day to be counted.
+The deadline to request an absentee ballot by mail is noon the day before the election.
+The deadline for in-person requests is 5:00 p.m. that same day.
+Completed absentee ballots must be returned to your local clerk by 5:00 p.m. on Election Day if mailed, or in person by 5:00 p.m. the day before.
 You can sign up to track your absentee ballot on your State website.
 Absentee ballots begin being counted on Election Day.
 If you have any questions please contact your local official.

 Those who requested an absentee ballot but end up voting in person: Do not mail a ballot and vote in person.
 For specifics, you can find your local local official contact info here.